Do you think you're too young for life insurance? The optimal time to buy a policy may surprise you.

 Buying a term life insurance policy to pay off your mortgage or adding to existing term, permanent, or universal policies to cover the cost of your home may help protect your family.

 Taking care of your family is important.
 Having a life insurance policy in place will help ensure that if something happens to you, you’ve equipped your family with the financial support they may need to stay in your current home, keep up with day-to-day expenses, help cover debt, and more.
 Most families budget and plan their lifestyles based on both incomes so a sudden and unexpected change in those plans could leave your spouse in financial hardship.

 Certain types of permanent life insurance policies can be used as a means to invest or save.
-A whole life or universal life policy are the two primary types of permanent insurance that allows you to accumulate investments inside the policy.
+A whole life or universal life policy are the two primary types of permanent insurance that allow you to accumulate investments inside the policy.
 With some participating whole life policies, you’re also entitled to dividends from the insurance company.

-Two pros with these policies is one, your investment grows in a tax-sheltered basis within the policy.
-The second, is that you can borrow against your life insurance policy’s cash value if you need money to, for example, buy a home, cover unexpected medical expenses or pay for your child’s education.
+Two pros with these policies are one, your investment grows in a tax-sheltered basis within the policy.
+The second is that you can borrow against your life insurance policy’s cash value if you need money to, for example, buy a home, cover unexpected medical expenses or pay for your child’s education.

 If you have student loans, you may want to consider getting life insurance.
 While government student loans forgive your debt if you die, private student loans may become the responsibility of a co-signer in the event that something happens to you.

 Since most people take out student loans when they’re relatively young and healthy, you may be able to get an inexpensive term life insurance policy to cover the value of your student loans during the standard 10-year repayment plan.